davidxc/warc-pdf-extract/notes/comparison_summary.md

 million PDFs could be processed by a 12 node cluster (72 cores total) in about two weeks.
 That would cost ~$2000 on AWS, or ~$1000 on DigitalOcean; presumably our operating costs are even lower.
 Great!

+Testing was on bnewbold's laptop, which was "lightly" in use turing testing:

+- Thinkpad X1
+- CPU: 2.9 GHz i5-5300U, "4" cores, 2 physical
+- 8 GB RAM
+- fast SSD

 ## Methodology